Easy Homemade Hummus

 • Chicken broth – This adds flavor but also gives it the moisture and liquid it needs to still be light and creamy.

 This creamy homemade hummus is too easy to make!
 Add all the ingredients to the food processor or blender and start mixing together.
-Once the hummus is a smooth and creamy consistency, you are ready to enjoy!
+Once the hummus is a smooth and creamy consistency, you are ready to enjoy it!

 1. Blend – Add everything but the basil leaves into a blender or food processor.
 Blend until smooth.
-If the mixture is too thick, add more water about a tablespoon at a time until desired consistency.
+If the mixture is too thick, add more water, about a tablespoon at a time until the desired consistency.

 2. Start dipping – Serve with pita chips (we liked the tomato basil pita chips for this recipe).

-When making the base hummus recipe, add parmesan cheese when blending ingredients in the blender or food processor.
+After making the base hummus recipe, add parmesan cheese when blending ingredients in the blender or food processor.
 Add the basil leaves and pulse a few times.
-Spoon the hummus mixture into a serving dish and top with sliced basil leaves and parmesan cheese.
+Spoon the mixture into a serving dish and top with sliced basil leaves and parmesan cheese.

-• Garnish – Top the hummus with minced garlic cloves, roasted red pepper, sliced basil leaves, sun-dried tomatoes, sesame seeds, and/or roasted pine nuts.
+• Garnish – Top it with minced garlic cloves, roasted red pepper, sliced basil leaves, sun-dried tomatoes, sesame seeds, and/or roasted pine nuts.

 • Flavors – You can make it in so many different flavors.
 For example, in this recipe, we try out basil parmesan, but there are so many varieties you can try.
 Roasted red pepper hummus, black bean, sweet potato, avocado, and even pumpkin hummus.